niklaushirt/aiops-install_3.1/README_INSTALLATION.md

 ## Introduction
 ---------------------------------------------------------------

+### ❗ I'm in the process of porting the scripts to Ansible in the following repo [https://github.ibm.com/NIKH/aiops-install-ansible](https://github.ibm.com/NIKH/aiops-install-ansible).

+### ❗ In the near future I will stop updating the shell scripts in this repository and only be updating the Ansible scripts going forward.

 This repository documents the progress of me learning to build a Watson AIOps demo environment.

 This is provided `as-is`: